Sale!

 Authors of the carefully curated group of stories include seminal figures of the past such as Charles Darwin and W.H.
 Hudson, modern-day TV personalities like Simon Reeve and Kate Humble, and acclaimed writers including Matthew Parris, Hilary Bradt, Stephen Moss and Adrian Phillips.
 Their styles differ markedly – from light and comic pieces to weightier, more reflective articles – as does the subject matter: there are cities and wilderness, wildlife and eco-tourism, exploration and exploitation, food and drink, backpacking and hiking, books and art, gauchos and their horses, adventure and misadventure.

-Learn who risked being mistaken for a condor’s lunch, how to make the perfect empanada or drink the bitter tea known as yerba maté.
+Learn who risked being mistaken for a condor’s lunch, and how to drink the bitter tea known as yerba maté.
 Go in search of the world’s rarest hummingbird or test how far you would travel to eat Argentine steak.
 Launched to complement publication of the new centenary edition of the legendary South American Handbook, Bradt’s South America will delight and inspire anyone who has ever journeyed through Latin America – or has longed to visit while remaining in the comfort of their armchair.

 Before ordering ebooks from us, please check out our ebook information.